yeerkus/go-pong/README.md

 # go-pong
-a simple pong game using Go with Raylib
+a simple pong game using Go with raylib

 ### why monolithic?